HydrogenAfrica/PHP-SDK/README.md

 ```

 **This command installs the package.
-The package can be found in the vendor folder.if you get an error message while running the command, ensure you have composer installed.**
+The package can be found in the vendor folder.**
+**if you get an error message while running the command, ensure you have composer installed.**

 **Initialization**